Dazer14/CSR-Rewards-ERC20/README.md

 ## CSR Rewards ERC20

-- This contract is a hybrid ERC20 with Synthetix StakingRewards.sol logic included to provide accounting of reward eligible holders and evenly distribute CSR to them
+- This contract provides accounting of reward eligible holders and evenly distributes CSR to them
-- `stake` and `withdraw` logic occurs in a token transfer hook, only processing transfers to and from reward eligible addresses
-- Holders can claim CSR rewards at any time and will claim all available rewards when transferring out
+- Holders can claim CSR rewards at any time
 - Contract is ownerless
 - Caller fee paid for calling turnstile withdraw function
 - Auto-whitelist for contract holders (see below)